gbdev/pandocs/src/Tile_Data.md

 and tiles 128-255 from block 1.
 (You can notice that block 1 is shared by both addressing methods)

-Sprites always use "$8000 addressing", but the BG and Window can use either mode, controlled by [LCDC bit 4](<#LCDC.4 — BG and Window tile data area>).
+Objects always use "$8000 addressing", but the BG and Window can use either mode, controlled by [LCDC bit 4](<#LCDC.4 — BG and Window tile data area>).

 Each tile occupies 16 bytes, where each line is represented by 2 bytes: